Hey, I’m Jai. The Founder of Square One Fitness. And this is the story of how Square One Fitness started and became the gym that it is today.

-After a 13 year career in the I.T profession, I realised that it wasn’t my passion.
+After a 13 year career in the I.T profession, I realized that it wasn’t my passion.

 Doing something I wasn’t enjoying everyday really brought down my energy, my health,